msc-mayte-gonzalez/ai-job-discovery-pipeline/README.md

 If I continued developing it, I would add better source-health monitoring, clearer confidence indicators for incomplete job data, and automated tests for the filtering and parsing logic.

+## Explore the demo

+[`workflow-demo.json`](workflow-demo.json) is a sanitized, representative n8n workflow showing the core architecture without the full production implementation.

+To inspect it, download the JSON and import it into n8n.
+Credentials and personal configuration have been replaced with placeholders.

 ## Workflow overview

 ![n8n workflow overview](Workflow-overview.png)